 THE HENRY GUEST HOUSE

-In 1755, Henry Guest, who had a flourishing tannery somewhere between Commercial Avenue and Schulyer Streets, bought two and a half acres on the corner of Livingston Avenue and Carroll Place (New Street) in New Brunswick.
+In 1755, Henry Guest, who had a flourishing tannery somewhere between Commercial Avenue and Schulyer Streets, bought two and a half acres on what would become the corner of Livingston Avenue and New Street in New Brunswick.
 Five years later, Guest built a sandstone house in which he and his family lived until his death in 1815.

 In 1817, it was advertised for sale as, “One of the best stone houses in the State of New Jersey.”
 A century after Henry Guest, the house was in imminent danger of being demolished.
 In 1924, this stone building was moved up Livingston Avenue to its present location next to the New Brunswick Free Public Library.